-Comforting, flavourful and easy to make, these traditional Irish recipes will help you celebrate St Patrick’s day in authentic Irish style.
-Be inspired by the festivities at Ashford Castle and The Lodge at Ashford Castle, and create your own Gaelic feast at home with these classic dishes.
+Comforting, flavourful and easy to make, try these traditional Irish recipes and create your own Gaelic feast at home with these classic dishes.
 This hearty Irish stew offers a delicious way to keep warm in the face of the unpredictable Irish weather, whilst Colcannon mashed potatoes are a real crowd pleaser.
 Round off your meal with the wickedly good Chocolate Guinness Cake, which utilises Ireland’s most famous export to very tasty effect.

 Recipe courtesy of Donal Skehan